Instruction for employees

 Therefore, as of 21.12.2020, access is only possible for employees by means of locking authorization for the respective building entrance doors.
 Special regulations apply to buildings 6, 9,10 and 50 and will be communicated on a departmental basis.
 If necessary, the information and security service (Tel.
 54444) is available at any time for consultation on the currently applicable procedures or for individually necessary arrangements within the applicable framework conditions.

-Unfortunately, the offers of the sports center cannot be used from 2 November 2020, including outdoor sports courses.
-However, the sports center currently offers online sports courses.
+Unfortunately, the offers of the Sports centre including outdoor sports courses are suspended until further notice.
+However, the Sports Centre currently offers online sports courses.

-The University Library will be closed to the public from 16.12.2020, borrowing and returning of media is possible and can be done by appointment.
-The University Library offers, among other things, a digital lending service or the provision of semester apparatuses.
-More information about the library's services can be found here.
+The University Library has been closed to the public since 16 December 2020.
+You can still loan and return available media by appointment.
+Among other services, the University Library offers a digital lending service or the provision of semester apparatuses.
+You can find more information about the library's services here.

 If the employee cannot return in time due to travel restrictions or quarantine at the vacation location and therefore cannot start work again punctually after the end of the vacation, there is no salary entitlement.
 Fault is not relevant here, as the employee always bears the so-called "travel risk".
 In this case, solutions should be found together with the superiors (taking vacation, reduction of overtime) to minimize salary losses.